You’re on holiday in Crail – stretch – breathe – relax – read – wander – oh, you want more?

 Cook up something delicious whilst on holiday

 Cullen Skink doesn’t require much preparation and you’ve got a gourmet feast in a bowl.
 We love the Andrew Fairlie recipe.
 All the ingredients can be locally sourced.
 You can make the short drive to St Monans to G J Wilson’s or David Lowrie at Netherton Industrial Estate (just off the main road to Elie) where they have an extensive fish counter, look out for the many fish vans around the village or you can now buy fresh fish from Greens in the High Street.
-We bought around 1 lb of smoked haddock (just a bit more than was needed for the recipe) for under a fiver.
-If you want to try the famous Crail crab or lobster then walk down to the harbour and visit the Crab Shack.
-You can also buy Crail Crab at Greens.
-If fish is not what you like, then visit our excellent local butcher, Penmans.
-They have a great range of meats for barbecuing.
-The Co-op in Anstruther sells disposable barbecues.
+We bought around 1 lb of smoked haddock (just a bit more than was needed for the recipe).

 Take a walk round the village of Crail

-It’s a favourite route to just cross the road opposite Sandcastle Cottage to the head of the coastal path leading down to Roome Bay, walk along the path towards the harbour, up the Hen’s Ladder and back along the High Street.
+It’s a favourite route to just cross the road opposite Sandcastle Cottage and head down the path leading down to Roome Bay.
+Walk along the path towards the harbour.
+Proceed up the Hen’s Ladder and back along the High Street.